Postpartum Doula Matching

 - Educate family members on how to ‘mother the mother’ via modeling, demonstration and explanation.

-- Tend to the household while mom rests/plays or cuddles with older children
+- Tend to the household while the parent rests/plays or cuddles with older children

 - Answer parent questions

-- Keep the mother fed and well hydrated
+- Keep the birthing parent fed and well hydrated

 - Assist with breastfeeding education and comfort measures

 - Assist with siblings and help with sibling transition

 - Run interference and insulate the family from phone calls/visitors